Where did the Israelites cross the Red Sea?

 In his 40 years of shepherding, is it outside the realm of possibility that Moses traveled to the Sinai Peninsula—as the Bible describes, the “remotest,” “backside” part of the wilderness?

 Further: If the mountain really had to be embedded firmly inside Midianite territory in Saudi Arabia, where were all the Midianites?
-Why is there no mention of them during the Israelite sojourn (besides a journeying Jethro, Exodus 18), until just before the Israelites are about to cross into the Promised Land—in and around the northern territory of Moab?
+Why is there no mention of them during the Israelite sojourn (besides Moses’ journeying in-laws, Exodus 18 and Numbers 10), until just before the Israelites are about to cross into the Promised Land—in and around the northern territory of Moab?
 (Numbers 22, 25, 31).
 Why are Midianites most frequently mentioned around these northern areas in the Levant, rather than this traditional territory of Saudi Arabia?
 (Genesis 36:35; 37:28; Numbers 22, 25, 31, Judges 6-7).
 And why, instead, are others mentioned around the territory of Mount Sinai—namely, the Amalekites?
 (Exodus 17).

 Clearly, Mount Sinai was a territory somewhere remote to mainland Midian—again, fitting with the Sinai Peninsula, and again, fitting with a western, Gulf of Suez sea crossing to get to it.